tjira/acorn/README.md

 Below are all the important features of Acorn divided into categories.

+### Time-Independent Quantum Mechanics

+* Restricted Hartree–Fock Method with DIIS
+* Møller–Plesset Perturbation Theory
+* Full Configuration Interaction

-### Quantum Mechanical Methods
+### Time-Dependent Quantum Mechanics

-* Numerically Exact Adiabatic & Nonadiabatic Quantum Dynamics with Arbitrary Number of States & Dimensions
+* Quantum Dynamics with Arbitrary Number of States & Dimensions
-* Restricted Hartree–Fock Method, Møller–Plesset Perturbation Theory & Configuration Interaction Methods
+* Fewest Switches Surface Hopping Dynamics
+* Landau–Zener Surface Hopping Dynamics
+* Mapping Approach to Surface Hopping Dynamics

 ## Compilation

 Since the software is coded in zig, you need to have the zig compiler installed on your system.
-You can download the latest version of the zig compiler from the [official website](https://ziglang.org/download).
+You can download the latest version of the zig compiler from the [official website](https://ziglang.org/download) or install it from your favourite package manager.
 After you have installed the zig compiler, navigate to the project root and run the following command to compile the project.

 ```bash
 zig build